open-mmlab/mmcv/CONTRIBUTING.md

 All kinds of contributions are welcome, including but not limited to the following.

-- Fixes typo or bugs
+- Fix typo or bugs
-- Add documentation or translate the documentation into other language
+- Add documentation or translate the documentation into other languages
 - Add new features and components

 ### Workflow